nwolverson/atom-ide-purescript/README.md

   * [Quick-Fix](#error-suggestions--quick-fix)
   * [Case-Split](#case-split--add-clause)

 Package should trigger on opening a `.purs` file or running any PureScript/PSCI command from the menu bar or command palette.
+For full support of atom-ide features, your PureScript project should be opened at the root folder level in Atom.

 ## Installation and General Use